 Helpful resources in planning this trip

-- The Zion National Park website is very useful.
-It has maps, trail descriptions, and information on permits.
+- The Zion National Park website has maps, trail descriptions, and information on permits.
 It also features the latest on trail or road closures and shuttle conditions, so check for updates before your trip.

 - Joe’s Guide to Zion helped us pick hikes and know how much time we should allocate to them.
 Joe’s photos are gorgeous, and his website offers some tips on photographing in Zion.